What Is An EOT? A Guide to Employee Ownership Trusts

 Hartley Fowler Services

-So how could Hartley Fowler help you?
-At Hartley Fowler we seek to provide you with a comprehensive accountancy and taxation service and would work with you each step of the way.
-Our services include:
+At Hartley Fowler we seek to provide you with a comprehensive accountancy and taxation service and we work with you each step of the way.
+Our EOT tax advice and support services include:

 - Tax advice tailored to the company, the shareholders and the EOT (once established), including in respect of the funding arrangements sought such as the use of loans, voluntary contributions or deferred consideration.

-- Completing relevant tax clearance applications for submission to H M Revenue & Customs (HMRC) and negotiating with HMRC as required.
+- Completing relevant tax clearance applications for submission to HMRC and negotiating with HMRC as required.